CommittedTeam/CommitCanvas/README.md

           ]

     ```

+- If you would like to use an external library or package in your custom hooks please add the name of that package in `.pre-commit-config.yaml`.
+For example if you would like to use `pandas` and `textblob` you can add them to the `additional_dependencies: [pandas, textblob]`.

 - If you would like to skip commitcanvas errors, please run `git commit` with `SKIP=commitcanvas`.
 Please see
 [pre-commit](https://pre-commit.com/#temporarily-disabling-hooks) documentation for more information about
 environment variables.